Barber–Say syndrome: Genetics

+An adult female with Barber-Say syndrome before (a) and after (b) multiple maxillofacial and facial plastic surgery interventions.

 Multiple cases of parent-to-child transmission suggest that Barber-Say syndrome exhibits autosomal dominant inheritance.
 Exome sequencing and expression studies have shown that BSS is caused by mutations in the TWIST2 gene that affect a highly conserved residue of TWIST2 (twist-related protein 2).
 TWIST2 is a basic helix-loop-helix transcription factor that binds to E-box DNA motifs (5'-CANNTG-3') as a heterodimer and inhibits transcriptional activation.
 Because TWIST2 mediates mesenchymal stem cell differentiation and prevents premature or ectopic osteoblast differentiation, mutations in TWIST2 that disrupt these functions by altering DNA-binding activity could explain many of the phenotypes of BSS.

 Epidemiology

 The prevalence of Barber Say syndrome is less than 1 in 1,000,000.
 As of 2017, only 15 cases have been reported in the literature.